TIBCOSoftware/bpme-samples/how-to/README.md

 # Process Model:
 TIBCO Business Studio™ - BPM Edition is used to model your business processes.
 A process models the business process, and forms that are used to collect user input in a user task within a business process.
 Here in this sample we have taken a Order Case scenario, the user task captures Case details and then the  service task creates case object.
+This Process project refers to the BOM's global data created in Business Object Model.
+Also the Participant assigned to the user tasks is referring to the Organisation Model mentioned abive.

 Refer to the Case Application Project to create and deploy the project.